Table of Contents

 - Common seal: Companies use an official seal to authenticate important documents.

-The formation of companies in Nepal is regulated by the Office of Company Registrar (OCR), which oversees the registration process and maintains records of all registered companies.
+The formation of companies in Nepal is regulated by the Office of Company Registrar Nepal (OCR), which oversees the registration process and maintains records of all registered companies.

 What are the types of Companies in Nepal?